zanuka/bitmaster/README.md

 - transactions inform network that owner has authorized transfer of a bitcoin value
 - transfers can then be made to another owner right down the chain

-**Inputs and Outputs**
+**Inputs and outputs:**
 - each transaction can have one or more inputs and outputs
 - inputs are debits against a bitcoin account
 - outputs are credits added to a bitcoin account
 - inputs and outputs don't add up to same amount due to transaction fees
 - outputs will add slightly less with the difference representing the fee
-- proof of ownership is verified through digital signature
+- proof of ownership of inputs and outputs are verified through digital signature